Famous Logo Designers & What They Got Right

 Another font-based logo, logotypes, or word marks solely focuses on the company’s name.
 Take, for instance, Google, Coca-Cola, Visa, etc. These companies have catchy and distinct names; logo designers must spell them out.

-The focus here is on typography.
-You can establish a strong brand identity with a vivid colour palette and an attractive font style.
-Some brands opt for attractive calligraphy, while others (mostly fashion brands) keep it elegant.
+The focus here is on typography and visual identity.
+You can establish a strong corporate identity with a vivid colour palette and an attractive font style.
+Some brands opt for attractive calligraphy, while others (mostly fashion brands) keep it elegant to enhance brand recognition.

 Let’s look at Google, for example.
 Although the font is minimalistic, bold colours stand for the company’s diverse range of products and the multiple results that pop up during a search.
 The combination of yellow, red, green, and blue looks vibrant and user-friendly, which is exactly what the search engine aims to be.